 Sometimes we get so excited for particular outcomes, that we are devastated when they don’t turn out the way we expected.

-Perhaps you just feel off your game, and you’ve been struggling to find the light inside you.
+Perhaps you just feel off your game, and you’ve been struggling to find the light.
 Maybe you’ve been behaving in a way you’re not proud of, and you’re unsure how to stop.

 Sometimes we lose our jobs, our lovers, we’re separated from our family and friends, we get sick, people we love die, we’re flat broke, or just feel lost in the world, unsure where to go next.
 Sometimes we get in blow out fights, or act like assholes and don’t know how to fix it.
 Sometimes we overspend and panic.
 Sometimes we make big plans and people cancel on us last minute.
 Sometimes we lose touch with people we love.
 Sometimes we push people away, or we’re pushed away and we don’t know what to do about it.

 Whatever it is you’re going through, know that sometimes life is hard.
 Sometimes it can really suck.
-Our mindset is paramount in shifting our perspective, but at the same time, it’s also important we sit with the darker times, and wait for the sun to rise.
+Our mindset is paramount in shifting our perspective, but at the same time, it’s also important we sit with the darker times, and wait for the sun to inevitably rise again.

 If you’re in a period of confusion or pain, there are two things to remember to help you through it.